face-it/Hangfire.Tags/README.md

 ### Additional options

-As usual, you may provide additional options for `UseConsole()` method.
+As usual, you may provide additional options for `UseTags()` method.

 Here's what you can configure:
 - **BackgroundColor** – default background color for the tags